Petroleum (Consolidation) Act 1928: Background

-The Petroleum Act 1871 was still the principal Act controlling the licensing, storage and use of petroleum and petroleum products in the late 1920s.
+The Petroleum Act 1871 was still the principal act controlling the licensing, storage and use of petroleum and petroleum products in the late 1920s.
 It was recognised that considerable changes had taken place since 1871 in the use of petroleum such as the development of the motor car and the increased use of petrol by the public.
-It had also become difficult for local authorities to administer the law as it was distributed over a number of Acts, and partly because the Act of 1871 was seen as not being well drafted and difficulties had arisen over interpretation.
+It had also become difficult for local authorities to administer the law as it was distributed over a number of acts, and partly because the Petroleum Act 1871 was seen as not being well drafted and difficulties had arisen over interpretation.

 The original Petroleum Act 1862 defined Petroleum Spirit as a substance that would give off a flammable vapour at less than 100 °F. After several changes this was finally revised in 1879 to set a limit of 73 °F.

 Before the Petroleum (Consolidation) Act 1928 could be enacted the existing legislation needed to be amended, this was enacted by the Petroleum (Amendment) Act 1928.

 Petroleum (Amendment) Act 1928

 The Petroleum (Amendment) Act 1928 (18 & 19 Geo.
-5 c.
+5. c.
 20) comprised four sections.
 The first dealt with harbours and the definition of a "harbour authority" which had previously been ambiguous.
 Section 2 dealt with the making of bylaws for substances other than petroleum, such as calcium carbide.
 Section 3 dealt with the repeal of section 5 of the Locomotives on Highways Act 1896.
 That section was a concession applied to motor cars, which had then been considered to be light locomotives.
 Petrol had since been used for agricultural machinery, motorboats, stationary engines for electric lighting, and for pumping water.
-The Act of 1871 required a licence from the local authority, which was not necessary for these new applications.
+The Petroleum Act 1871 required a licence from the local authority, which was not necessary for these new applications.
 Section 4 gave canal companies a general power of making by-laws for the transport of petrol.
 The Petroleum (Amendment) Act 1928 cleared up several pieces of poor legislative draftsmanship, with this and other legislation then incorporated into the consolidated act.

 Petroleum (Consolidation) Act 1928

-The Petroleum (Consolidation) Act 1928 (18 & 19 Geo.
-5 c.
-32) received royal assent on 3 August 1928.
-Its long title is ‘An Act to consolidate the enactments relating to petroleum and to petroleum-spirit’.
+The Petroleum (Consolidation) Act 1928 received royal assent on 3 August 1928.
+Its long title is 'An Act to consolidate the enactments relating to petroleum and to petroleum-spirit'.